 Should I forget about desktop users?

 In short, absolutely not!
-Mobile first simply means that the mobile version of your site will be the primary version, but you still need to make sure your website is responsive across all platforms.
+It simply means that the mobile version of your site will be the primary version, but you still need to make sure your website is responsive across all platforms.
 Ideally your website should be optimised in equal amounts for both mobile and desktop to improve your sites performance in search results.

 What should my next steps be to embrace mobile first?